JavaScript is required

 “How does the license work?”, “Can I use this typeface for my commercial project?” or “Is it really one-hundred percent free?”.

-Safe to say we are the main ones to blame here; Collletttivo debuted as the first Italian Open Source type foundry over six years ago and we still have not managed to produce an exhaustive documentation on usage DOs and DON’Ts (but it prompted us to post about it recently, though).
+Safe to say we are the main ones to blame here; Collletttivo debuted as the first Italian Open Source type foundry over six years ago and we still have not managed to produce an exhaustive documentation on usage DOs and DON’Ts (but it prompted us to recently, though).

 However, we chuckle when – sometimes – these questions come dressed with a tad bit of suspiciousness; perhaps it‘s the sign of times haunted by overpriced digital “assets”, everything as a service and free* products riddled with aggressive user profiling / advertise bombing.
 Collletttivo has no hidden costs; as the license describes, our Open Source typefaces are free to 1) download, 2) install, 3) use (on both personal and commercial projects), 4) modify and 5) re-distribute.
 No extra catch.